-Dr. Sleep by Steven King, Review: Part 3 (for Part 1, click here)
+Dr. Sleep by Stephen King, Review: Part 3 (for Part 1, click here)

 I call this phenomenon “going halfsies,” because the writer doesn’t seem aware of or concerned with the fact that his or her work exhibits a jarring deflation of creative energy starting at the halfway point.
 When going halfsies, the writer, the real writer, only shows up for the first half; and then, eyes rolling, he or she phones the rest of it in, methodically tying up loose ends that don’t necessarily have to be tied up in the first place.
 Stanley Kubrick never went halfsies.
 He kept the momentum going.
 Look at how he ended my favorite movie “2001: A Space Odyssey.”
 Look at how he ended his version of “The Shining.”
 Kubrick maintained mystery and ambiguity throughout the entirety of those movies.
 They ended not with any real answers but with more mind-tripping questions.